Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * It is now possible to activate and deactivate individual data sources via script.
 * Resources stored in the Designer can be downloaded by right clicking.
 * Renamed from NetworkFileShare to Peakboard Bridge
-* Renaming from NetworkFileShareDirecet to Local Area Network (only available for Peakboard 2 boxes)
+* Renaming from NetworkFileShareDirecet to Local Area Network (only available for Peakboard 2 Boxes)
 * The width of the frame can be adjusted by script for elements with frames.
-* Script debugger for preview implemented (only available for Peakboard 2 boxes)
+* Script debugger for preview implemented (only available for Peakboard 2 Boxes)
 * Template dialog added to the initial loading screen of the Peakboard Designer.
 * Added tooltip icons in dialogs.
 * Fixed an error where switching screens with a PDF caused the designer to crash.